extbit/toolchain/README.md

 # Toolchain for ExtBit Projects

-The toolchain includes `clang` and utilities for developing apps working with the ExtBit network.
+The toolchain includes `clang` (well tweaked for ExtBit development) and utilities for developing apps working with the ExtBit network.

 Specification
 -------------